mendix/docs/content/refguide/custom-settings.md

 ## 7 Microsoft Azure Blob Storage Settings{#azure-blob}

 These settings can be used to store files using the Microsoft Azure blob storage service.
 Server-side encryption can be configured through the Azure Portal (for more information, see [Azure Storage encryption for data at rest](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/)).

+{{% alert type="warning" %}}
-For deployments to the Mendix Cloud, SAP BTP, and Mendix for Private Cloud these settings are managed for you.
+For deployments to the Mendix Cloud, SAP BTP, and Mendix for Private Cloud these settings are managed for you and cannot be overwritten.
+{{% /alert %}}

 | Name | Description | Default Value |
 | --- | --- | --- |